Khalid bin Bandar Al Saud (born 1977): Career

 Khalid bin Bandar started his career working at the United Nations' department of political affairs in New York.
 He worked for three years as an advisor to the Saudi Ambassador in Washington DC.
 He is the executive chairman of Dayim Holdings founded in 2006.
 He is also an acting general manager of Al Hama Company, a Saudi-based retail company, and the chairman of Byblos Real Estate Development Company based in the United Arab Emirates.

 In June 2017, he became the Saudi ambassador to Germany.
 In 2019, he was made the Saudi ambassador to the United Kingdom.

 Personal life

-Khalid dated and lived with Vanessa Hayden, the future Vanessa Trump, from 1998 to 2001.
-They intended to marry, but broke up after September 11 attacks when he left the U.S. after his father was suspected of having indirect ties to the hijackers.
+Khalid dated and lived with Vanessa Haydon, the future wife of Donald Trump Jr., from 1998 to 2001.
+They intended to marry, but broke up after the September 11 attacks when he left the U.S. after his father was suspected of having indirect ties to the hijackers.

 In Oxford in March 2011, Khalid married Lucy Caroline Cuthbert (born 1982), daughter of John Aidan Cuthbert, of Beaufront Castle, Hexham, Northumberland, and Lady Victoria Lucy Diana (daughter of Hugh Percy, 10th Duke of Northumberland), and thus, niece of Ralph Percy, 12th Duke of Northumberland, at a ceremony attended by a handful of guests.